alexdlaird/pyngrok-docker/README.md

 ### Docker Compose

-Here is an example of how you could launch the container using `docker-compose.yml`, where you also want a given Python script to run on startup:
+Here is an example of how you could instantiate the container with `docker-compose.yml`, where you also want a given Python script to run on startup:

 ```yaml
 services: